NeemaMwende/Odoo-llm/ODOO_APP_STORE_HTML_GUIDE.md

 - **Fragment Injection**: Your HTML is injected into Odoo's template as a fragment
 - **No Custom CSS Files**: Can't link external stylesheets, use inline styles
 - **No Custom JavaScript**: No way to add custom JS, must work with static HTML
+- **Bootstrap Classes are Safer**: The sanitizer is more permissive with Bootstrap utility classes than inline styles